For a few brief months in 1962, the Wirral made history as the location of the world’s first-ever passenger hovercraft service.

 The 609-ton ship had previously run aground in thick fog in September 1967.
 Sixty passengers were rescued by the New Brighton lifeboat and put ashore at Seacombe.

-Liverpool skipper Ron Yeats and his team had a smooth flight too when Aer Lingus presented him with a leprechaun for good luck ahead of his team’s flight to Malmo in September 1967.
+There were no weather problems for Liverpool FC skipper Ron Yeats when Aer Lingus presented him with a leprechaun for good luck ahead of his team’s flight to Malmo in September 1967.

 Everton boarded the steam train from Lime Street station to London for their 1966 FA Cup Final against Sheffield Wednesday at Wembley.
 The Toffees famously triumphed 3-2.